Disney+ / Home Screen

 Disney+ had no issues with getting subscribers, but:

-~50% of failed sessions occur only on the home screen
+~50% of failed sessions occurred only on the home screen

-Only 63% of TV users were seeing past the fourth row of content
+63% of TV users weren’t seeing past the fourth row of content

 72% of users who unsubscribed cited there wasn’t enough content